Maine State Jails and Prisons

 - If the offender will be released from a Department of Corrections prison (for any sentence over 9 months), you will be notified by the Department of Corrections Office of Victim Services.
 You may call call 800 968-6909 or visit the Department of Corrections Victim Services website to fill out an online notification form.

-Note: If you are a victim of domestic violence, you will be notified automatically if the offender is released on bail before the trial.
+Note: If you are a survivor of domestic violence, you should be notified automatically if the offender is released on bail before the trial.
 After the trial, you will still have to fill out a request for notification as described above.

 How will I be notified?

 The Department of Corrections Victim Services or the County Jail will notify you by mail or phone as soon as they know when the inmate will be released.
 The notification will include the expected date of release and the address where the inmate will live, if known.
 In some cases the notification will also tell you where the inmate will work or go to school.
 In an emergency, for example if the inmate escapes prison, you may be notified in person.

 Note: If your address or phone number changes, make sure you tell the Department of Corrections or the District Attorney's Office immediately, otherwise you may not be notified.

 If you are a victim of a federal crime, you may be entitled to victim notification in certain circumstances through the Victim/Witness Notification System (VNS).
 The Victim/Witness Notification System (VNS) is designed to provide timely information to victims of federal crime in regards to significant events that may occur throughout the criminal justice process.

 If you are not already signed up for VNS you should contact the United States Attorney’s Office in your area for help signing up.
 In Maine, the U.S. Attorney’s office can be contacted at:

 Fax: (207) 780-3304